hideonbush-crl/Blackbox_Test_3500/README.md

 ### Mid-Fidelity Prototype - Version 2
 ### Heuristic Evaluation
 #### Process
-Users will provide comments on our Mid-fidelity models based on the individual tasks provided.Testing of users with different identities through heuristic evaluation.
+Users will provide comments on our Mid-fidelity models based on the individual tasks provided.
+Testing of users with different identities through heuristic evaluation.
 Due to a shift in our focus, the principles of the questions for the heuristic evaluation have all been changed to be more in line with our current philosophy.
-Based on the results of the evaluation the preparation of a high-fidelity prototype was started.
+Based on the results of the evaluation, the preparation of a high-fidelity prototype was started.
 #### Result
 Adding emoji and friending features to the new prototype to help users better find emotional connections to become and stay friends.
 #### Changes